Comma: West Asia

+South Asia

 Dravidian languages such as Tamil, Telugu, Kannada, and Malayalam also use the punctuation mark in similar usage to that of European languages with similar spacing.

 Computing

 In the common character encoding systems Unicode and ASCII, character 44 (0x2C) corresponds to the comma symbol.
 The HTML numeric character reference is &#44;.

 In many computer languages commas are used as a field delimiter to separate arguments to a function, to separate elements in a list, and to perform data designation on multiple variables at once.

 In the C programming language the comma symbol is an operator which evaluates its first argument (which may have side-effects) and then returns the value of its evaluated second argument.
 This is useful in for statements and macros.

 In Smalltalk and APL, the comma operator is used to concatenate collections, including strings.
 In APL, it is also used monadically to rearrange the items of an array into a list.

 In Prolog, the comma is used to denote Logical Conjunction ("and").

 The comma-separated values (CSV) format is very commonly used in exchanging text data between database and spreadsheet formats.